JLESC/jlesc.github.io/_projects/network_monitoring_project.md

 ## Research topic and goals

 The goal of this project is to study how a careful monitoring of MPI communications can help in forecasting communication to avoid congestion on the network when writing checkpoints.
-This work will be based on the low-level monitoring interface that has been implemented by Inria and UTK in OpenMPI {% cite Bosilca17_online %}.
+This work will be based on the low-level monitoring interface that has been implemented by Inria and UTK in OpenMPI {% cite Bosilca17_online --file external/network_monitoring_project.bib %}.
 We want to monitor applications communication with this feature and, using time-series analysis and other techniques, predict the future usage of the network by the application.
 With such prediction we will schedule I/O access of VeloC ((Very Low Overhead transparent multilevel Checkpoint/restart), to avoid interference between the checkpoint writing to the storage system and the usage of the network by the application.

 ## Contributions:

-A transparent application monitoring system within VeloC A network tool that predicts network usage of the application Strategies to avoid network interference between the application and VeloC.
+* A transparent application monitoring system within VeloC
+* A network tool that predicts network usage of the application
+* Strategies to avoid network interference between the application and VeloC.

-## Results for 2017/2018
+## Results for 2018/2019

+None yet.

 ## Visits and meetings